-Luis Ricardo Falero, the Duke of Labranzano, has been intentionally hidden from history.
+Luis Ricardo Falero, the Duke of Labranzano, has been hidden from history.
 Falero was not an unknown artist in his day.
-He showed work in both the academic and independent Salons in Paris, exhibited at the Royal Academy of Arts in London, and Glasgow Herald called his painting The Nightmare “the most remarkable and sensational work ever exhibited in England.”
-Yet its nearly impossible find salient details on the man.
+He showed work in both the academic and independent Salons in Paris, exhibited at the Royal Academy of Arts in London, and the Glasgow Herald called his painting The Nightmare “the most remarkable and sensational work ever exhibited in England.”
+Yet it’s nearly impossible to find salient details on the man.

 There are no biographies on Falero listed on Amazon or Google Books.
 The MET owns a drawing by Falero, but it has no lot essay, and it’s not on view.
 Christies, usually a font of biographical info and historical context, hesitantly mentions Falero’s “anatomical dexterity” in depicting his models and moves on.
 The British Museum’s nearly empty profile for Falero contains only the terse summary “painter of female nudes,” and the only related entry with an image is a hand-signed invitation to a private viewing of his most famous work—The Nightmare.
 Of course, searching for images of the artwork the Nightmare turns up nothing.
 Of course, it’s often most effective to research artists in the languages of their home country, so it’s thanks to Spanish Wikipedia that we can piece together a bit more about Falero’s life and work.

 Falero was born in 1851 in Granada, to José María Falero and Juana Adelaida Candelarese.
 They were well-to-do and had big plans for young Luis, sending him at age six to take courses in English and watercolor painting at Richmond College in London.
-Two years later, Falero traveled Paris to continue his education, and finally, at age 15, returned to Granada to begin his training for a career in the Spanish Navy.
-A year later, Falero abandoned his military schooling, sneaking back to Paris where he studied mechanical engineering and chemistry at the the National Museum of Natural History, joined the Belgian Society of Electricity, and eventually founded the International Society of Electricians.
+Two years later, Falero traveled to Paris to continue his education, and finally, at age 15, returned to Granada to begin his training for a career in the Spanish Navy.
+A year later, Falero abandoned his military schooling, sneaking back to Paris where he studied mechanical engineering and chemistry at the National Museum of Natural History, joined the Belgian Society of Electricity, and eventually founded the International Society of Electricians.
 Apparently Falero’s experiments with electricity nearly killed him, and he turned to his artistic training for a less lethal career option.